xaxxon/v8toolkit/README.md

 # v8_toolbox.hpp
 Standalone tools for using V8.
-Does not require using V8ClassWrapper.
-Right now methods are not in a namespace and pollute global.
 For usage, see toolbox_sample.cpp

 # v8-class-wrapper
 Utilities for automatically wrapping c++ classes for use in javascript with the V8 Javascript engine - compatible with V8 v4.9.0.0 (i.e. the current API as of early 2016).
 For usage, see sample.cpp

 #javascript.[h|cpp]
 Library for creation and management of the v8 platform, a single isolate, and a single context in that isolate.
 Requires V8ClassWrapper.
 Right now this is a very simple wrapper to make using v8 as simple as possible but does not have much flexibility in terms of multiple isolates or contexts.
+See javascript_sample.cpp for usage.

 # These docs may be out of date but sample.cpp and toolbox_sample.cpp show current usage